itsthejoker/spiderweb/docs/middleware/custom_middleware.md

 This is a helper function that is available for you to override; it's not often used by middleware, but there are some ([like the pydantic middleware](middleware/pydantic.md)) that call `on_error` when there is a validation failure.

-## post_process(self, request: Request, rendered_response: str) -> str:
+## post_process(self, request: Request, response: HttpResponse, rendered_response: str) -> str:

 > New in 1.3.0!

 After `process_request` and `process_response` run, the response is rendered out into the raw text that is going to be sent to the client.
 Right before that happens, `post_process` is called on each middleware in the same order as `process_response` (so the closer something is to the beginning of the middleware list, the more important it is).

+There are three things passed to `post_process`:

+- `request`: the request object.
+It's provided here purely for reference purposes; while you can technically change it here, it won't have any effect on the response.
+- `response`: the response object.
+The full HTML of the response has already been rendered, but the headers can still be modified here.
+This object can be modified in place, like in `process_response`.
+- `rendered_response`: the full HTML of the response as a string.
+This is the final output that will be sent to the client.
+Every instance of `post_process` must return the full HTML of the response, so if you want to make changes, you'll need to return the modified string.

-Note that this function *must* return something.
+Note that this function *must* return the full HTML of the response (provided at the start as `rendered_response`.
 Each invocation of `post_process` overwrites the entire output of the response, so make sure to return everything that you want to send.
-For example, here's a middleware that ~~breaks~~ adjusts the capitalization of the response and also demonstrates passing variables into the middleware:
+For example, here's a middleware that ~~breaks~~ adjusts the capitalization of the response and also demonstrates passing variables into the middleware and modifies the headers with the type of transformation:

 ```python
 import random